 - 15.1-21-02.3.
 Optional high school curriculum Requirements.
 If after completing at least two years of high school a student has failed to pass at least one-half unit from three subsections in section 15.1-21-02.1 or has a grade point average at or below the twenty-fifth percentile of other students in the district who are enrolled in the same grade, the student may request that the student's career advisor, guidance counselor, or principal meet with the student and the student's parent to determine if the student should be permitted to pursue an optional high school curriculum, in place of the requirements set forth in section 15.1-21-02.1.
-If a student's parent consents in writing to the student pursuing the optional high school curriculum, the student is eligible to receive a high school diploma upon completing the following requirements: - 1.
-Four units of English language arts from a sequence that includes literature, composition, and speech; - 2.
-Two units of mathematics; - 3.
-Two units of science; - 4.
-Three units of social studies, which may include up to one-half unit of North Dakota studies and one-half unit of multicultural studies; - 5. a.
-One unit of physical education; or - b.
-One-half unit of physical education and one-half unit of health;
+If a student's parent consents in writing to the student pursuing the optional high school curriculum, the student is eligible to receive a high school diploma upon completing the following requirements:

+- Four units of English language arts from a sequence that includes 1. literature, composition, and speech;

+- 2. Two units of mathematics;

+- 3. Two units of science;

+- Three units of social studies, which may include up to one-half unit of 4.
+North Dakota studies and one-half unit of multicultural studies;

+- One unit of physical education; or 5. a.

+- One-half unit of physical education and one-half unit of health; b.

-- 6. Two units of:
+- Two units of: 6.

-- a.
-Foreign languages;
+- Foreign languages; a.

 - b.
 Native American languages;

-- c.
-Fine arts; or
+- Fine arts; or C.

-- d.
-Career and technical education courses; and
+- Career and technical education courses: and d.

-- 7. Any seven additional units.
+- Any seven additional units.
+7.